Agent Sessions

 How routing works

-Section titled “How routing works”Each channel has a default agent assigned to it.
+Section titled “How routing works”Each pipe has a default agent.
 When a new conversation starts, messages go to that agent automatically.

-If you have multiple agents installed, you can set up routing rules to direct messages based on:
+If you have multiple agents installed, you can direct a message to a specific agent by mentioning it:

 Session lifecycle